-As of March 31, 2021 and December 31, 2020, we held \$17.1 million of long- term inventory included within other assets in our condensed consolidated balance sheet as we anticipate it being consumed beyond our normal operating cycle.
+As of September 30, 2021 and December 31, 2020, we held \$13.1 million and \$17.1 million of long-term inventory, respectively, included within other assets in our condensed consolidated balance sheet as we anticipate it being consumed beyond our normal operating cycle.
+As of September 30, 2021, we hold \$7.1 million of capitalized inventory produced for commercial sale for products awaiting regulatory approval.
+As of December 31, 2020, there was no capitalized inventory for products awaiting regulatory approval.